-The warranty will become null and void if the:
+The warranty will become null and void if:

-- Unit has been tampered with, repaired or worked on by unauthorized individuals. - Warranty sticker has been removed. - Screws, other than as explained in this guide, have been removed. - Unit has been opened other than as explained in this guide. - Unit serial number has been altered, erased, or removed. - Unit has been misused, neglected, or damaged by accident.
+- The unit has been tampered with, repaired or worked on by unauthorized individuals. - The warranty sticker has been removed (if present) - The screws, other than as explained in this guide, have been removed. - The unit has been opened other than as explained in this guide. - Unit serial number has been altered, erased, or removed. - Unit has been misused, neglected, or damaged by accident.